 Modeling formulation

 This study will discuss the energy planning of VPP composed of dispatchable loads (such as large ice storage) and wind power generation, photovoltaic power generation and hydropower.
-Large- scale ice storages, freezers in supermarkets, or refrigerators and freezers in private homes can be viewed as a storage electrical power facility that stores electricity in cold form.
+Large- scale ice storages, freezers in supermarkets, or refrigerators and freezers in private homes can be viewed as a storage electrical power facility that store electricity in cold form.
 Hot-Spring convalescent facilities using cogeneration systems store electricity in hot form, and electric cars in cities can also be used as energy storage devices in the Smart Grid.
 These facilities all have sponge-like properties, they can play a role of energy storage when the power load is at a low point (i.e., the generating capacity is higher than the load), absorb and store electricity, and when the load is at a peak period (i.e., the generating capacity is less than the load), it is like energy storage device that begins to release electricity.
 Such as ice storage even if the power cut-off, the temperature drop is very slow, in a certain temperature and time range, and will not lead to the deterioration of the quality of storage goods.
 Therefore, can be opened according to load demand, low-load operation or shutdown.
 When the wind power is strong, solar energy is abundant and electricity market price is low, the smart control system can start the ice storage or reduce the set temperature of refrigerated in operation, to store a certain amount of electricity in 'cold' form.
 In the period of electricity shortage, lack of wind or solar energy and high price in the electricity market, smart system can suspend the operation of ice storage, run the frequency converter or increase the set temperature, to reduce the power consumption and play the role of peak load shifting.
 The traditional energy-efficient power plant and energy efficiency demonstration project are through the implementation of a package of the energy-saving plan, access to demand-side savings of power resources.
-A VPP with dispatchable load type Unlike this, these "virtual power units" with their spongy properties do not reduce their demand for electricity or even increase the demand for electricity due to frequent start-up and shutdown of equipment.
+A VPP with dispatchable load type is different, these "virtual power units" with their spongy properties do not reduce their demand for electricity or even increase the demand for electricity due to frequent start-up and shutdown of equipment.
 It only reduces peak electricity demand in the form of load transfer.
-In the power gap period, the "VPP" in some special areas can play an active role in regulating, such as areas where high reliance on renewable energy sources, port cities with many large-scale ice storages bases, and hot spring convalescent facilities using CHP systems.The framework of VPP participating in energy market transaction is put forward.
-As shown in Fig.2.
+In the power gap period, the "VPP" in some special areas can play an active role in regulating, such as areas where high reliance on renewable energy sources, port cities with many large-scale ice storages bases, and hot spring convalescent facilities using CHP systems.The framework of VPP participating in energy market transaction is put forward, as shown in Fig.2.
 The large-scale ice storage in the VPP can serve as the peak shaving function.

 As volatility and uncertainty increase dramatically because of more renewable energy grid-connected.
 In the power system planning, many data obtained will be biased, and the probability distribution and membership function of these data are not easy to obtain.
 ILP is an effective method to deal with uncertainties existing as interval values without distribution information [25,35-37].